Olliebrown/uwstout-web-programming-base/README.md

 2. Run the web platform installer, search for PHP 7.4 and install.
 3. Download and install the LTS version of node.js (https://nodejs.org/en/download/)
 4. Open a bash terminal (in windows, right click any folder and select 'git bash here')
-5. run `npm install -g grunt-cli eslint` to install both grunt and eslint
+5. run `npm install -g grunt-cli eslint` to install both grunt and eslint globally
+- If you are on Unix/MacOS you may need to append `sudo` to the above command

 One Time Setup
 --------------